Jerome-analyst/Excel-Project-Coffee-Shop-Insights-Batangas/README.md

 # Web-Scraping-Case-Study-Mapping-Coffee-Shops-in-Batangas-City

 # ☕ Batangas City Coffee Shop Web Scraping and Analysis

 > **Have you ever wondered how many coffee shops are in your area?**
 > This project explores that question by scraping data from Google Maps to reveal coffee shop trends in Batangas City.
+By collecting real-time data such as ratings, reviews, and service availability, this case study uncovers which cafés are most popular and why.
+It's a practical demonstration of how web scraping and data visualization can turn curiosity into insights.

 ---